How Much Compensation For A Death Caused By A Fatal Car Accident?

 - Night Driving: driving at night can triple the risk involved of having an accident.

-- Wrong way driving: driving in a wrong direction arising from poor judgement can cause fatal accidents.
+- Wrong-way driving: driving in the wrong direction arising from poor judgement can cause fatal accidents.

 - Snow: snow can be dangerous for divers and increases the chances of accidents.